CHeggan/CHeggan.github.io/_posts/2022-04-29-MetaAudio.md

 | SpeechCommands V1 |**27.29 ± 0.42**| 26.56 ± 0.42| 24.30 ± 0.35 |24.74 ± 0.35 |23.88 ± 0.35|
 |Avg Algorithm Rank |**2.1**| **2.1** |3.4 |3.0| 4.3|

 Additionally, we contrast how the joint training episode sampling routines compare.
-For our main datasets, we observe 3/5 of the top results were obtained using the free sampling method, with the 2 outliers belonging to VoxCeleb and BirdClef - evidence that their tasks require significantly different and specific model parametrisation, as the within dataset task sampling would allow more opportunity to learn these more specialised features.
+For our main datasets, we observe 3/5 of the top results were obtained using the free sampling method, with the 2 outliers belonging to VoxCeleb and BirdClef - evidence that their tasks require significantly different and specific model parameterisation, as the within dataset task sampling would allow more opportunity to learn these more specialised features.

 ### Joint Training to Cross-Dataset
-For the held-out cross-dataset tasks (Watkins, SpechCommands V1), we also see the strongest performance coming from the free sampling routine, where it outperforms its within dataset counterpart by ∼2% in both held-out sets.
+For the held-out cross-dataset tasks (Watkins, SpeechCommands V1), we also see the strongest performance coming from the free sampling routine, where it outperforms its within dataset counterpart by ∼2% in both held-out sets.
 As for the absolute performances obtained on the held-out sets, we see that our joint training transfers somewhat-effectively, with the model in one case attaining a respectable 50-60% and another obtaining accuracies only 5% above random.

 ### Massive Pre-Train
+A full meta-learning pipeline for a specific dataset can be expensive.
+Transferring some pre-trained feature extractor and using a cheap linear classifier for each task could be cheaper due to the spreading of cost over multiple downstream tasks.
+In this direction we employed Audio Spectrogram Transformers from [this work](https://arxiv.org/abs/2104.01778), which were trained on the large ImageNet and AudioSet datasets.
+On top of the features that we obtained form these models, we applied both nearest centroid and linear SVM classification.

 ## Reproduction & Use
+This work aims to be a benchmark upon which people cna build and improve, in that sense we outline how to best use MetaAudio.

 ## Conclusion